EspenBG/ESP32Client/README.md

 Furthermore the ESP-32 regulates the output based on this information, in addition to sending system parameters, like output states, to the server.

-[//]: # (TODO: Add a complete guide and description for the module)

 ## Installation
-The program can be opened in different code editors for Arduino C like CLion or Arduino IDE.
+The program can be opened in different code editors for Arduino C, as for example CLion or Arduino IDE.

 ## Usage